 This all may sound like a lot, but once a carrier gets these inspections down to a science, it will be just another part of the routine for each trip!

 So far, we’ve covered the expenses associated with each type of trucking, what a carrier needs to find loads & where to pick up the freight, how to check in at each location, and now how to check the equipment before the trip begins.
 What’s left?
 The actual trip!
-Tune in next week when we’ll be discussing how to complete a trip and what comes next.
+Next we go over how to complete the trip.